vue-youtube/docs/src/introduction/getting-started.md

 ### Component

-To use the component you need to install the additional package:
+To use the Component you need to install the additional package:

 ```shell
 # NPM